There will be two paid for workshops in Berlin.

 Fragrance Creation Half Day Workshop

-Led by Marianne Martin, President of the British Society of Perfumers, the Fragrance Creation workshop will begin with an interactive introduction to the world of fragrance, including:
+Led by Marianne Martin, President of the British Society of Perfumers, the Fragrance Creation workshop will take place on Wednesday afternoon and will begin with an interactive introduction to the world of fragrance, including:

 - A brief history of fragrance

 - How essential oils have been the creative jewels in fine fragrances over the decades

 - How aroma molecules have given rise to modern perfumery

 Finally with this inspiration and knowledge the delegates will find their own creative juices – being guided to create and blend their own unique fragrances.